 Newport Beach Mortgage, Broker, Loan Officer

-When you work on your application for a mortgage , you may work with a loan officer or you may choose to work with a mortgage broker.
-As a new home is the outcome of the work of both mortgage broker and mortgage banker, people frequently confuse them.
-Yet it is valuable to know the ways they differ so you have clear expectations of them as you enter your mortgage process.
+When you apply for a mortgage , you may work with a mortgage banker or you may choose to work with a mortgage broker.
+Since both give the same result (a new home), people usually confuse them.
+Yet it is beneficial to recognize the ways they differ so you have clear expectations of them during the mortgage process.

 About Mortgage Brokers

-The biggest difference between a mortgage broker and a mortgage banker is that a loan officer works for a lending institution (a bank, credit union, or others) to process loans only originated from the products of that institution.
-They may have the ability to promote loans to fit a variety of situations, but all the loans are products from the same lender.
+Lending Institutions (banks, finance companies, and others) employ loan officers to offer, and process loans solely from that specific institution.
+They may have the ability to offer loans to fit a variety of situations, but all the loans are products from the same lender.